 - Other supporting evidence

 The process for departmental and chair evaluation of probationary faculty members undergoing tenure review is similar to the third year review process.
-A department evaluation discussion is held based on the timing determined by the department Chair.
+A department evaluation discussion is held based on the timing determined by the department chair.
 Departments can decide whether or not to include non-tenured members in this discussion.
-Again, the probationary faculty member should submit a file to the department for evaluation leading to possible tenure and/or promotion in accordance with a timetable set by the Chair that allows plenty of time for review and reflection.
+Again, the probationary faculty member should submit a file to the department for evaluation leading to possible tenure and/or promotion in accordance with a timetable set by the chair that allows plenty of time for review and reflection.
 The file submitted to the department need not be in final form, but it should contain all information essential to departmental discussions of the candidate.
 The final version of the file is due in September of the year designated for tenure review.
-The Chair and the tenured department members must send evaluation letters to the Committee on Rank and Tenure.
-These evaluations are generally completed by mid September.
-The Chair's letter of evaluation should be shared with the candidate (for both third year review and tenure review).
-[See Handbook, sections 2.6.1; 184.108.40.206; 220.127.116.11.1 and 18.104.22.168.2.]Adjunct and Term-Contract Faculty
+The chair and the tenured department members must send evaluation letters to the Committee on Rank and Tenure.
+These evaluations are generally completed by mid-September.
+The chair's letter of evaluation will be shared with the candidate (for both third year review and tenure review).
+[See Handbook, sections 2.6.1; 22.214.171.124; 126.96.36.199.1 and 188.8.131.52.2.]Adjunct and Term-Contract Faculty

-Department chairs are required to provide letters of support when members of their department request sabbaticals and apply to lead study abroad programs.
+Department chairs are required to provide letters of support when members of their department request sabbaticals, FDRC grants and apply to lead study abroad programs.
 Those letters require careful analysis of the merits of the faculty member's proposal as well as planning as to how the department's staffing needs will be best met during the faculty member's absence.
 Proactive chairs should ask department faculty about their future plans and encourage eligible and interested faculty to apply.
-Staffing needs must be taken seriously, balancing the institutions' and department's needs in a manner that best serves our overall student body.Service Learning
+Staffing needs must be taken seriously; balancing the institutions' and department's needs in a manner that best serves our overall student body.Service Learning

 Throughout the semester, the service-learning staff provides continuing support to faculty and students by managing many of the logistical aspects of the projects, by maintaining open lines of communication between the faculty, students and community partners and by assisting students in reflecting upon their work within the community."

-When conflicts arise within the department, they should be brought first to the Chair, who should make a good faith effort to resolve them without recourse to outside authorities.
-If/when problems occur which cannot be handled within or by the department, or if the Chair is a party to the unresolved conflict, the Chair should consult first with their division head.
+When conflicts arise within the department, they should be brought first to the chair, who should make a good faith effort to resolve them without recourse to outside authorities.
+If/when problems occur which cannot be handled within or by the department, or if the chair is a party to the unresolved conflict, the chair should consult first with the academic dean.

 If a faculty member wants to initiate a formal grievance, details are in the Faculty Handbook, Section 4.1.